 - Conference Support: Minigrants can support up to half of the total cost for an organization to send staff or board members to a professional conference or workshop that directly relates to the organization’s work.
 Allowable expenses include the conference registration and travel to and from the event.
 The applicant organization must explain how they will benefit from the individual attending the event.

 How to Apply

 Please submit one original copy of the following items in the order listed.
 Applications should be complete, including all required information and materials.
-Incomplete applications, defined as applications missing one or more of the above-listed documents, will not be considered for funding and will be returned to the applicant.
+Incomplete applications, defined as applications missing one or more of the following documents, will not be considered for funding and will be returned to the applicant.
 Please do not bind or staple application materials.

 - Minigrant for Organizations Application Form

 - Budget itemization (if needed to show additional information on the project budget).